Will-Wright/MNIST-CNN/README.md

-Note that this CNN takes about an hour to train on a modern laptop.
+Note that this CNN takes about an hour to train on a modern laptop (e.g., my MacBook Air with a 1.7 GHz Intel Core i5 processor and 4 GB of memory).